-- 29 The requirements of Lower Murray Water must be met, in regard to the provision of water su and sewerage services to the land, including payment of all associated costs prior to commencement of construction of the dwellings. - 30 Owner is to apply for LMW approval and consent to construct the outdoor alfresco area Townhouse C over the sewer and easement.
+- 29 The requirements of Lower Murray Water must be met, in regard to the provision of water supply and sewerage services to the land, including payment of all associated costs prior to the commencement of construction of the dwellings. - 30 Owner is to apply for LMW approval and consent to construct the outdoor alfresco area for Townhouse C over the sewer and easement.
 Footings must be clear of sewer main.
-If approv Build Over Easement Agreement must be entered into.
+If approved a Build Over Easement Agreement must be entered into.